Friedrich Schiller: Early life and career

 There the boy Schiller came to the attention of Karl Eugen, Duke of Württemberg.
 He entered the Karlsschule Stuttgart (an elite military academy founded by the Duke), in 1773, where he initially studied law but eventually switched to medicine, graduating with a doctor of medicine in 1780.
 During most of his short life, he suffered from illnesses that he tried to cure himself.

 While at the Karlsschule, Schiller read Rousseau and Goethe and discussed Classical ideals with his classmates.
 At school, he wrote his first play, The Robbers, which dramatizes the conflict between two aristocratic brothers: the elder, Karl Moor, leads a group of rebellious students into the Bohemian forest where they become Robin Hood-like bandits, while Franz Moor, the younger brother, schemes to inherit his father's considerable estate.
 The play's critique of social corruption and its affirmation of proto-revolutionary republican ideals astounded its original audience.
 Schiller became an overnight sensation.
 Later, Schiller would be made an honorary member of the French Republic because of this play.
 The play was inspired by Leisewitz' earlier play Julius of Taranto, a favourite of the young Schiller.

 In 1780, he obtained a post as regimental doctor in Stuttgart, a job he disliked.
 In order to attend the first performance of The Robbers in Mannheim, Schiller left his regiment without permission.
 As a result, he was arrested, sentenced to 14 days of imprisonment, and forbidden by Karl Eugen from publishing any further works.

 He fled Stuttgart in 1782, going via Frankfurt, Mannheim, Leipzig, and Dresden to Weimar.
 During the journey, he had an affair with Charlotte von Kalb, an army officer's wife.
 At the centre of an intellectual circle, she was known for her cleverness and instability.
 To extricate himself from a dire financial situation and attachment to a married woman, Schiller eventually sought help from family and friends.

-In 1787, he settled in Weimar and in 1789, was appointed professor of History and Philosophy in Jena.
+In 1787, he settled in Weimar and in 1789, was appointed professor of History and Philosophy at the University of Jena.
 His inaugural lecture, What Is, and to What End do We Study, Universal History?
 (Was heißt und zu welchem Ende studiert man Universalgeschichte?), delivered on 26 May 1789, outlined his philosophy of history and the moral purpose of historical study.
-At Jena, he wrote historical works.
+In Jena, he wrote historical works.